 Exchange programs require a balance of sending and receiving students, therefore exchange programs may not consistently be available in the semester you are seeking to study abroad.
 Please inquire with the GEO Advisor for the most up-to-date information on your program choice, and have some alternative programs in mind should the exchange program not be available or be competitive.

-Application Deadlines - Please note that there are two deadlines which must be met:
+Application Deadlines (Please note that there are two deadlines which must be met): Spring semester

 If the application deadline falls on a weekend, applications are due on the following Monday.

-Shortly after being nominated by W&M, students must meet with with the W&M faculty liaison to choose provisional courses in order of preference and complete an online application.
+Shortly after being nominated by W&M, students should meet with with the W&M faculty liaison to choose provisional courses in order of preference and will need to complete an online application.
 It is VERY important this is done as soon as requested.
 You will need your passport to complete the application.

-Spring 2019: Mid-January to mid-May Arrival and orientation dates will be set by UPV in the fall.
-Classes begin January 28.
+Fall: Early September to late December Spring: Mid-January to mid-May.
+Arrival and orientation dates will be set by UPV in the fall.

 Mandatory attendance at pre-departure orientation

 Must have completed at least FREN 314 or 315